 Because we are trying to limit extra contact surfaces and the exchange paper between individuals, hall passes will not be used this year.
 There will be a restroom sign-out sheet in each classroom.
 When a student needs to use the restroom, they need to ask for permission to leave the room, then sign out on the sheet at the door, noting their time of departure.
 This is one of many safety measures we are taking so we can have accurate contact tracing while students are in the building.
 If a student is leaving my class with high frequency, restroom privileges may be suspended.
 It is important that students spend class time in class, participating and learning.
 Please only sign out to use the restroom when it is a necessity.

 Mobile Phones and Other Electronic Devices:

 This policy is in the student handbook, but I just wanted to reiterate that students should put all phones and electronic devices from home away as soon as they enter the building.
 They should only have their school issued Chromebooks with them during the school day.
-Smart phones and hand-held gaming devices can also be a huge distraction and disruption to others at school.
+Smartphones and hand-held gaming devices are fun and can help develop some skills, but they can also be a huge distraction and disruption to students at school.
 We ask that students respect the learning environment by keeping their devices off and put away until after school.
-This includes headphones/earbuds.
-If I see these devices in my classroom, I will ask the student to turn them over.
-The first time, they can get it back from me at the end of the day.
-If it happens a second time, they will have to collect their electronics from the front office.
+If a student has one of these devices in class, it will be taken away and turned in to the office, following the policy stated in the Schoenbar Student Handbook.